JetBrains/kotlin-wrappers/docs/contribution/lockfile.md

 On this stage if you don't have `package-lock.json` it will be stored.
 If you have `package-lock.json`, `kotlinStorePackageLock` will check are there any differences between `package-lock.json` from `build` directory and `package-lock.json` stored in the Git repository.
-If there are any differences, you will receive an error.
+If there are any differences, by default, you will receive an error.
 It means you updated a version of some NPM dependency, but you forget to update `package-lock.json` and now dependency installation is not reproducible.
 Rough chain of Gradle tasks for any `build` command looks this way: